open-source-tabletop/devils-bluff/devils-bluff.md

 ## The Deck

 Instead of six sided dice, Devils Bluff uses a standard deck of 52 playing cards, with Jokers removed, to determine success and failure of actions.
+All 'rolls' in the game are referred to as 'draws' in this game.
 At the start of the game, shuffle a deck of cards and place it in reach of all players, this is The Deck.
 Any time an action would require you to roll a dice the player instead draws a card and then reveals it to the other player, taking the value of the card as their "roll".
 Cards are numbered according to their value regardless of suit with the Jack, Queen, and King having a value of 11, 12, and 13 respectively.

 If a player is required to draw a certain value to but fails to do so, they may have an additional chance for success.
 If the player has a sequence of 2 or 3 cards (i.e. numbers in the same suit in order such as the 2, 3, and 4 of clubs) or they have 2 or 3 of the same value card, and these combined equal the value required, this will count as a single success.